-Provide emergency care if necessary or take your kid immediately to the nearest hospital for a thorough check by a medical professional.
+Provide emergency care if necessary, or take your kid immediately to the nearest hospital for a thorough check by a medical professional.

 Monitoring Your Child’s Blood Glucose Levels

 Some parents are understandably hesitant to have their children prick their fingers to check their blood glucose levels, but it is a worthwhile practice that can help keep them healthy.
-Accurate monitoring will help you and your child’s doctor better understand how diabetes is affecting your child’s body and adjust treatment as needed.
+Accurate monitoring will help you and your child’s doctor better understand how diabetes affects your child’s body and adjust treatment as needed.

 Blood Sugar Levels for Australian Kids and Teens

-Normal blood glucose levels for a person without diabetes in Southport Queensland generally range from 4.0 to 7.8 mmol/L.
+Normal blood glucose levels for a person without diabetes in Southport, Queensland, generally range from 4.0 to 7.8 mmol/L.

-For a person with diabetes, the target blood glucose levels may vary, it’s different from child to child.
+For a person with diabetes, the target blood glucose levels may vary.
+It’s different from child to child.
 Below is a general guide of target blood glucose levels before meals and after eating shared by Diabetes Queensland.

 Type 1 Diabetes